OpenJobDescription/openjd-specifications/README.md

 ## What is Open Job Description?

-Open Job Description is a flexible open-source specification for defining render jobs which are portable between studios and render solutions.
+Open Job Description is a flexible open specification for defining render jobs which are portable between studios and render solutions.

 We created Open Job Description after hearing frequently from studios that they